eeee386/Thesis/CraftingInterpreters/log.md

 - Interesting stuff to talk about:
   - how conditionals, functions, blocks, environments are implemented
+  - Closure is a environment inside an environment
+  - Why Arity check is in Eval (we only check ids in resolver, not the actual value, that only happens in Eval)

 - The structure seems weird.
 Haskell projects to look at for ideas:
   - Aura